 When these applications did not succeed, Scalabrini approached the LRC for assistance in litigating for the rights of Angolans who had previously held ACP Permits.

-Scalabrini has more information for any former Angolan refugee who had been issued with an ACP Permit and would like to apply for residency here.
+Find more information on outlining guidelines for any former Angolan refugee who had been issued with an ACP Permit to contact Scalabrini here.
+ENDS